Do Narcissists Enjoy Kissing?

 Unfortunately, the honeymoon phase comes to a crashing end and the kissing and physical touch stops.
 You start to notice little negative comments coming from them and may even wonder what you’ve done for things to have shifted.

 On the flip side of it all you may be wondering, do narcissists enjoy kissing their partners at all?
-The short answer is yes, they do enjoy kissing in the beginning… but not for the same reasons that you do.
+The short answer is yes, narcissists do enjoy kissing in the beginning… but not for the same reasons that you do.

 This post contains affiliate links, for more information, see our disclosures here.